 Thomas Awah, Jr. is a journalist and activist detained in Cameroon since 2017.
 He is serving an 11 year prison sentence for reporting on protests in the Anglophone region.

-Prior to his arrest, Awah worked in the Anglophone region as a correspondent for the privately-owned Afrik 2 Radio, as publisher Aghem Messenger magazine, and communications secretary of the non-violent secessionist Southern Cameroon National Council (SCNC), a group banned by the government.
-He had prior encounters with the government due to his journalism and activism and has been detained on several occasions in 2015, though he has never been tried or convicted before.
+Prior to his arrest, Awah worked in the Anglophone region as a correspondent for the privately-owned Afrik 2 Radio, as publisher of Aghem Messenger magazine, and communications secretary of the non-violent secessionist Southern Cameroon National Council (SCNC), a group banned by the government.
+He had prior encounters with the government due to his journalism and activism and was detained on several occasions in 2015, though he has never been tried or convicted before.

-His most recent arrest occurred on January 2, 2017 when he was seeking to interviewing residents of a town in the Anglophone region of Cameroon.
+His most recent arrest occurred on January 2, 2017 when he was seeking to interview residents of a town in the Anglophone region of Cameroon.
 Military officers stopped Awah as he was traveling alone.
-Once Awah identified himself as a journalist the authorities placed him under arrest without a warrant or under any specific charges.
+Once Awah identified himself as a journalist the authorities placed him under arrest without a warrant or any specific charges.
 The officers discovered Awah was carrying SCNC documents when they searched him.
 Two weeks later, the government would ban the SCNC on national security grounds.